executablebooks/sphinx-book-theme/docs/content-blocks.md

     On narrow screens, this text won't show up unless you click the superscript number!

 Marginnotes are not numbered, but behave the same way as sidenotes.
-On mobile devices a symbol will be displayed that will display the marginnote when clicked[^exmn].
+On mobile devices you'll see a symbol that will show the marginnote when clicked[^exmn].
 For example, there's a marginnote in the previous sentence, and you should see a symbol show to display it on mobile screens.

 [^exmn]: {-} This is a margin note.
 Notice there isn’t a number preceding the note.